socialImpactApp/SIAppInitial/README.md

 Short description:

 Find volunteering opportunities or make some with your friends!
 With a selection of multiple preferences to choose from, the options are limitless.
-This app enables the user to connect with community.
+This app enables the user to connect with community, while also allowing volunteer providers to easily create more opportunities.

 # User stories: